When this robot needs a hand, it borrows yours.

 Still, if the idea of a robot commandeering your limbs sounds a bit, uh, scary, you're not alone.
 The audience at the IEEE International Conference on Intelligent Robots and Systems (IROS), where the researchers presented their results in September, let out a nervous gasp upon seeing the video of the experiment:

 In the study, Adorno and his colleagues, Antônio Padilha Lanari Bó and Philippe Fraisse, attached four electrodes to the arms of five healthy

-volunteers test subjects, who were also blindfolded, to avoid visual feedback.
+test subjects, who were also blindfolded, to avoid visual feedback.

 Two electrodes on the forearm controlled the hand, making it open.
 Two electrodes on the uppear arm controlled the elbow joint, making it move in one direction, towards the torso.
 In other words, the researchers modeled the human arm as a 1-degree-of-freedom serial robot [image below] and developed a controller to operate it, using FES.